dalguete/docker/README.md

 apt-get install my-binfs-mounts
 ```

 The purpose of this is better explained later in this doc.
-Check it out [here](#bindfs-motivation)
+Check it out [here](#bindfs-motivation).

 * Installed **githooks** solution, used as a support in the git hooks handling, make
 them transportable, etc.